-- A guiding principle used to set direction in an organization - ©A procedure is a series of steps to be followed as a consistent and repetitive approach to accomplish an end result - Together they are used to empower the people responsible for a process with the direction and consistency they need for successful process improvement
+OA guiding principle used to set direction in an organization

+Together they are used to empower the people responsible for a process with the direction and consistency they need for successful process improvement

 Laws & Policy Development

 - Regulations are used to elaborate on requirements set out in laws. - Policies are stated objectives; laws are rules to be followed compulsory - Policies or guidelines are made and have them passed to give these policies a concrete shape of laws - Policies and Regulations, give direction to the public or staff and the processes to be followed.